You are here:

 Remote learning: monitoring pupil engagement

-Here's how you can work out whether pupils are engaging with the work you're setting so that you can provide additional support if necessary.
+Here's how you can work out whether remote pupils are engaging with the work you're setting so that you can provide additional support if necessary.

 Decide what engagement rate you're aiming for